 To estimate logistics costs, the project team should consider transportation of raw materials and finished goods, as relevant.
-For example, for a company that plans to utilize trucking services, several companies offer online quotes for truck loads and less than full truckloads on expedited and non-expedited basis, including Freight Quote and <a href="Freight
+For example, for a company that plans to utilize trucking services, several companies offer online quotes for truck loads and less than full truckloads on expedited and non-expedited basis, including Freight Quote and Freight Center.
+For a more comprehensive decision model regarding transportation methods and costs, there are several online software tools available, such as Llamasoft and AnyLogistix.